 This DirXML Script policy creates a status heartbeat event.
 The driver's heartbeat functionality is used to send a success message (HEARTBEAT: \$driver) at each heartbeat interval.
-The message can be monitored by NetlQ Audit.
+The message can be monitored by NetIQ Audit.
 The Identity Manager driver must support heartbeat, and heartbeat must be enabled at the driver configuration page.
-To view the policy in XML, see Input_Transformation2.xml (http://www.novell.com/documentation/idm36/policy/samples/Input_Transformation2.xml).
+To view the policy in XML, see Input_Transformation2.xml (../samples/Input_Transformation2.xml).